stephbu/cloudinit/README.md

 ## Journal

+##### Wednesday June 3
+- UPDATE: added a tmpfs volume for /var/log in the pihole container to reduce the amount of disk IO from weblog access.
+Will possibly add more tmpfs mounts.

 ##### Monday May 18
 - FIX: Chased down an unusual error DNS where my internal zone ```internal.stephbu.org``` and any record within was intermittently unresolvable.
 PiHole was caching an NXDOMAIN answer.
 Finally tracked it down through ```dig``` to an odd difference in TTL between the NS record (300s) and the A record (3600s).
 Not entirely convinced I know exactly why, but moving the TTL for the zone upto much higher 172400 fixed the issue.
 - UPDATE: Added a deployment to the ```code-server.yaml```.